wyzxxywl/Personal-website/content/authors/admin/_index.md

 ---
 # Display name
-title: 吳健雄
+title: Yinzhou Wang

-# Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Yinzhou
-last_name: Chien
+last_name: Wang

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Student

 # Organizations/Affiliations to show in About widget
 organizations: